 Age and Material Lifespan

 Roofs don’t last forever.
 Depending on the material, most residential roofs have a life expectancy of 15 to 30 years.
+Upgrading from basic 3-tab shingles to architectural shingles during your remodel adds dimensional curb appeal and 10–15 extra years of protection.
 If your roof is approaching this age, even without visible damage, it’s wise to consider a professional evaluation.
 Older roofs may no longer meet local building codes or energy standards, making them less safe and less efficient.

 Homeowners inherit properties with roofs that haven’t been properly documented or inspected in years.
 A roof remodel in such situations is a proactive step and one that ensures compliance and insurance eligibility.
-Don’t wait for damage to force your hand, if your roof has outlived its prime, remodeling is a smart move that pays off in comfort, security, and value.
+Choose materials backed by transferable warranties like GAF’s Golden Pledge or CertainTeed’s SureStart to protect your investment long-term.
+Don’t wait for a leak to force your hand.
+If your roof’s past its prime, remodeling now means peace of mind, lower bills, and a home that actually feels like a sanctuary.